0100101101011010/food/_posts/2019-03-22-easiest-ladoos-ever.md

 ![butter begins oozing out when mixture is ready](/food/images/recipe-easiest-ladoos-ever-2.jpg){:width="100%"}{: .image-left}

-Eventually (and it may feel like forever), the chickpea flour will darken, and butter will kind of leave the mixture.
+Eventually (and it may feel like forever), the chickpea flour will darken, butter will start leaking out, and the dough will look wet.

 ![mixture becomes a paste](/food/images/recipe-easiest-ladoos-ever-3.jpg){:width="100%"}{: .image-left}